In partnership with

 The Breaking of Me

 Lisa was born and raised on the Island.
 Only leaving to study at Reading University, she returned to take up a job in the public sector.
-23 years and 3 professions later she is still working for the same organisation.
-In 2023, Lisa published her debut collection of poetry ' The Shaping of Me' which explored themes of sexuality, identity, and growth.
-A journey from ashes to flames to flight that is at once recognisable and thought provoking.
+Twenty-three years and three professions later, she still works for the same organisation.
+In 2023, Lisa published her debut poetry collection of poetry The Shaping of Me, which explored themes of sexuality, identity, and growth, It follows a journey from ashes and flames to flight that is at once recognisable and thought- provoking.

 When not writing poetry, learning to paint watercolour, steeping gin or making jam, Lisa can be found enjoying the delights of the countryside with her wife Zara and two rescued Norse Gods, Thor and Loki.